 When some toddlers drop their daytime nap, they can find themselves tired earlier in the evening than before.
 If this is the case, you could try moving their bedtime forward.
 This has the added benefit of giving you some time to yourself in the evening if you’ve lost that nap break in the day.

-Some evidence suggests that napping beyond the age of two can mean your child will go to bed later and not sleep as well or as deeply (Thorpe et al, 2012).
+Some evidence suggests that napping beyond the age of two can mean your child will go to bed later and not sleep as well or as deeply (Thorpe et al, 2015).
 Yet given that all children have different sleep patterns, some will still need to sleep in the day (Galland et al, 2012; Price et al, 2014).
-Try to make a judgement on what works best for your child and family.
+You can make a judgement on what works best for your child and family.

-Long periods of disrupted sleep can really affect parents, particularly if you are working or caring for other children as well.
-Sleep deprivation can leave you feeling more emotional or irritable, and affect your ability to concentrate.
-And as any sleep-deprived parent who has eaten half a packet of chocolate biscuits for energy knows, it can affect your appetite (Insana et al, 2015).
+Long periods of disrupted sleep can really affect parents, particularly if they are working or caring for other children as well.
+Sleep deprivation can leave you feeling more emotional or irritable and affect your ability to concentrate.
+And as any sleep-deprived parent who has eaten half a packet of chocolate biscuits for energy knows, it can affect your appetite (Insana et al, 2011).

 It’s important to look after yourself if your toddler isn’t sleeping well so you can meet the demands on your time.
 Try to cut yourself some slack and don’t make yourself do everything when you’re tired.

-Relaxation has been shown to have a beneficial effect on a parent’s stress levels.
-So don’t feel guilty about doing something to chill out in the evening rather than tackling the DIY (Hakansson et al, 2016).
+Relaxation has been shown to have a beneficial effect on a parent’s stress levels (Hakansson et al, 2016).
+So don’t feel guilty about doing something to chill out in the evening rather than tackling the DIY.

 Keeping your energy levels up

-Other top tips from other parents to keep your energy up are:
+Top tips from other parents for keeping your energy up are:

 - don’t drive when you’re tired.

 Research has shown that women tend to do more household tasks and more parenting duties even when both partners are working (Lewis et al, 2007).
-So it may be necessary to renegotiate roles and expectations to make sure both parents can enjoy an occasional lie-in to catch up on sleep.
+So if you’re in a couple, it may be necessary to renegotiate roles and expectations to make sure both parents can enjoy an occasional lie-in to catch up on sleep.

 Our support line offers practical and emotional support with feeding your baby and general enquiries for parents, members and volunteers: 0300 330 0700.